Create a Business Model and Go-To-Market Plan

 |My employees are begging for a single, unified interface.
 Having multiple apps open is killing them!||A single-source view of everything that’s important for getting the job done.|

-Consider incorporating portions of Salesforce’s value proposition, available to you in the Partner Sales Aid, with your own.
+Consider incorporating portions of Salesforce’s value proposition, available to you in the Branding Guidelines for Salesforce Partners, with your own.
 For example, you can incorporate elements of our cloud vision.
 If you have different customer segments, make your value proposition appeal to all of them.

 Just as you test your offering, test your value proposition.
 Get feedback from potential customers and people who don’t know anything about your offering.